James Enoch Hill

 James Enoch Hill (October 30, 1929 – August 8, 2018) was a sport shooter from the United States.
 He won a silver medal in the 50 metre rifle prone event at the 1960 Summer Olympics in Rome.

-Hill was a gunnery sergeant with the United States Marine Corps.
+Hill was a gunnery sergeant with the United States Marine Corps serving 30 years with two tours in Vietnam as an advisor.
+Retired at rank of captain.
 In 1956 he won the National Service Rifle Championship, and in 1957 the Pershing Trophy at the NRA Championships in the free rifle team event.
-Hill died on August 8, 2018, in Carlinville, Illinois.
+At one time one of the few triple distinguished shooters in the United States Hill died on August 8, 2018, in Carlinville, Illinois.